 The Bucks County Envirothon is an annual competition in which teams of five students (grades 9 through 12) from local high schools compete for prizes, academic glory, and a chance to advance to compete in the Pennsylvania Envirothon, a statewide competition.

 The competition tests students’ knowledge in five important subject areas: Soils and Land Use, Aquatic Ecology, Wildlife, Forestry, and a current issue topic which is updated every year.
-The 2019 current issue is “Agriculture and the Environment: Knowledge and Technology to Feed the World.”
+The 2022 current issue is “Waste to Resources”.
 Tests are developed by professionals from the PA Fish and Boat Commission, PA Game Commission, DCNR – Forestry, and the USDA NRCS.
+Envirothon will be hosted at Delaware Valley University in Doylestown on Wednesday, April 27th, 2022.

 Interested teachers and students are encouraged to contact Jason Maurer at BCCD (215-345-7577, ext.
 105) for more information.
 PA Envirothon has developed an extensive list of resources and study aids to assist participants in preparing for the exam (check out the "Station Training" tab).
 BCCD is happy to provide guidance and assistance!